 Old Sheldon Church Ruins – Getting Married

-The Parish Church of St. Helena in Beaufort now manages Old Sheldon Church and does permit weddings to be held at the site.
-The Parish Church manages the ruins at the old Chapel of Ease on St. Helena’s as well, where you can also get married.
-To learn more about hosting your wedding at either venue, please call the church at 843.522.1712.
+The Parish Church of St. Helena in Beaufort now manages Old Sheldon Church and the ruins at the old Chapel of Ease on St. Helena’s.
+To learn more about the church’s wedding policy, please call the church office at 843-522-1712.

 The Old Sheldon Church Ruins are listed in the National Register, which says the following: